RENOYEGON/SQL-Portfolio/Northwind/README.md

 ## Dataset Details

-This dataset  was collected from  in October 2024 by a global import and export company that specializes in supplying high-quality gourmet food products to restaurants, cafes, and specialty food retailers around the world.
+This dataset  was collected from   a global import and export company that specializes in supplying high-quality gourmet food products to restaurants, cafes, and specialty food retailers around the world.
+Date Range ***04/07/2022*** To ***03/06/2024***
 Dataset from [Here](https://docs.yugabyte.com/)

 ## Project Overview